geekasylum/gentoo-overlay/README.md

 Then run `emerge --sync` to make this overlay available on your system.

 ---
-*Please report issues via the GitHub tracking system!
+*Please report issues via the GitHub Issue Tracker!